2011 VERACRUZ DELIVERS PREMIUM COMFORT WITH HYUNDAI VALUE

 Brushed metal accents and blue backlighting for all interior gauges, switches and buttons highlight the modern, integrated interior design.
 Even the front cupholders are accented with blue light to aid nighttime driving, while soft blue lighting in the overhead console provides subdued mood lighting.
 Hyundai’s focused attention to detail can be seen throughout the interior – console bins and the glovebox are lined with soft flocking material.
 Powerpoint caps, seatbelt buckles and cupholder inserts are color-keyed for design harmony.
 Soft-touch, high-quality materials, low-gloss surfaces and zero-tolerance fits are used throughout the interior.

-An AM/FM/XM Satellite Radio™/CD/MP3 audio system includes an internal 172-watt amplifier and six speakers and comes standard in the Veracruz GLS.
+An AM/FM/XM Satellite Radio™/CD/MP3 audio system includes an internal 172-watt amplifier and six speakers and comes standard in the Veracruz GLS along with 3-months of XM service (not available in AK or HI).
 The 315-watt Infinity® AM/FM/XM Satellite Radio/CD-changer/MP3 audio system with subwoofer and external amplifier is standard on the Limited.
 Audiophiles with even more demanding tastes will be impressed by the Infinity AM/FM/XM Satellite Radio/CD-changer/MP3 audio system that includes a 605-watt external amplifier, 10 speakers and Logic 7® surround sound available on the Limited.

-The 2009 Veracruz’s inclusion of standard auxiliary input jacks (3.5 mm mini-jack and USB input) to accommodate and charge audio devices such as iPods.
+Veracruz audio systems include a standard auxiliary input jack (3.5 mm mini-jack and USB input) to accommodate and charge audio devices such as iPods.
 When an iPod or flash drive is connected through the USB port, which is located in a center console storage compartment, not only does it play music through the vehicle’s audio system, but it also charges the iPod and allows the driver to access tracks with the steering wheel audio controls.
 This system also allows both driver and passengers to easily view song/artist/title information and control the music from the audio head unit rather than only the iPod itself.

-The LG navigation system available on Limited models[i] includes touch screen functions, point-of-interest features for all entertainment needs and audio/visual prompts to assist in getting drivers to where they want to go.
-Other thoughtful convenience features include a proximity key, rain-sensing wipers, auto dimming exterior mirrors, mirror-mounted approach lights, adjustable pedals, memory settings for the power driver seat, exterior mirrors and steering wheel, backup warning system, power liftgate, and a rear-seat entertainment system that includes a DVD player and eight-inch overhead LCD.
+Other thoughtful convenience features include a proximity key, auto-dimming exterior mirrors, mirror-mounted approach lights, memory settings for the power driver seat, exterior mirrors and steering wheel, backup warning system and a power tailgate.

 On the street, Veracruz offers capable, fuel-efficient performance courtesy of a modern 3.8-liter DOHC V6 engine.
 It delivers 260 horsepower and 257 lb-ft. of torque.
 To maximize torque across the rev range, the engine utilizes Continuously Variable Valve Timing (CVVT) on the intake valves and a Variable Intake System which helps cylinders breathe efficiently at both low and high rpm.
 The engine has an aluminum block and cylinder heads for light weight and thermal efficiency, and features a steel timing chain with no scheduled maintenance.

-To reduce vibration, the engine rides on newly developed semi-active engine mounting, which consists of three passive mounts integrated with a controllable element, rpm sensor and solenoid valve.
+To reduce vibration, the engine rides on a semi-active engine mounting, which consists of three passive mounts integrated with a controllable element, rpm sensor and solenoid valve.
 The active mount is vacuum-activated to offset engine vibrations.
-In fact, Veracruz has less idling vibration and noise than the Lexus RX350.

 To help put the power to use, the engine is mated to an Aisin six-speed gearbox with SHIFTRONIC® manual control.
 The transmission offers silky smooth shifts and a wide spread of ratios that ideally suit the engine’s capabilities.
 Drivers can access the SHIFTRONIC feature by moving the gear selector into a separate gate.
 Pushing the selector forward or pulling it rearward will shift the transmission up or down sequentially, adding to driver control.
 An LED readout on the instrument panel shows the gear that is in use.
 The transmission uses an integrated transmission control unit and low noise gears that help reduce friction.

-All of this powertrain technology is put to efficient use in the Veracruz, which achieves an EPA highway fuel economy estimate of 16 city/23 highway in front wheel drive models, and 15 city/23 highway in all wheel drive models.
+All of this powertrain technology is put to efficient use in the Veracruz, which achieves an EPA highway fuel economy estimate of 17 city/22 highway in front wheel drive models, and 16 city/21 highway in all wheel drive models.
 Veracruz also delivers clean air, with a Low Emissions Vehicle (LEV) classification.

 Hyundai engineers benchmarked the best crossovers in the world before designing Veracruz’s unibody and four-wheel independent suspension system.
 The rigid chassis and suspension geometry were specifically designed to deliver a supple, confident ride and help isolate the passenger cabin from imperfection in the road.
 The underpinnings are supported by a MacPherson strut front suspension and multi-link rear suspension system.